Available program formats: Online: BS

 This course introduces the theoretical basis for community-oriented nursing practice.
 It emphasizes the application of community/public health concepts applied to promoting and preserving the health of the community.
 Diverse populations across the lifespan and throughout the continuum of the healthcare environment will be examined.
 Community assessment, epidemiology, environment, political action, and case management frameworks are used to guide evidence-based nursing care delivery to individuals, families, and populations in community settings.
 This course requires significant writing.
+Four hours of community based clinical.
 Prerequisites: Admission to the Online RN to BSN Level Nursing program; NURS 409.

 December 29, 2016

 "Columbia College has opened up a world of opportunities."

 — Genoveva Gomez-Lince, Psychology student

 July 23, 2021

 McGregor searches for consistency in forensics